Bengaluru: Economy, Industries, and Infrastructure

-The Karnataka state government has established 12 biotechnology finishing schools, which began accepting students in 2012, to nurture qualified, industry-ready graduates.
-Bangalore is home to the majority of these institutions, with 6 schools falling within the city’s boundaries.
+The Karnataka state government has established 18 biotechnology finishing schools, which first began accepting students in 2012, to nurture qualified, industry-ready graduates.
+Bangalore is home to the majority of these institutions.

-As a major producer of cotton and silk, Bangalore has become the country’s center for textiles and garments and is commonly cited as the “Garment Capital” of the country.
-The Indian Government has actively promoted the sector by setting up apparel parks across the country, offering modern facilities and convenient infrastructure.
-Among these parks are the Doddaballapur Integrated Textile Park and Apparel Parks Phase II and III, located in Bangalore’s rural district.
+The government has actively promoted the sector by setting up apparel parks across the state, offering modern facilities and convenient infrastructure.
+Among these are the Doddaballapur Integrated Textile Park and Apparel Parks Phase II and III, located in Bangalore’s rural district.

 Bangalore’s urban infrastructure has not kept pace with its fast pace economic growth.
 To improve connectivity and congestion problems, the city has invested heavily in road and public transportation projects in the last 10 years.